 Contact the Credit Bureau

 Once your personal information is verified, the next step is to contact the credit bureau.
-Include a written explanation of the error, the bureau’s dispute form, and supporting documents.
-When sending a dispute by mail, use the address listed on your credit report or the specific credit bureau’s address for disputes.
+Use the credit bureau’s dispute form when submitting your dispute, and be sure to attach supporting documents such as bills, letters, or official records to substantiate your claim.
+Include a written explanation of the error as well.
+You may need to submit a dispute with each of the three consumer credit bureaus if information appears on multiple credit reports.
+When sending a dispute by mail, use the address listed on your credit report or the specific credit bureau’s address for disputes, and request a return receipt to confirm delivery.

 For those disputing a name change with Equifax, creating a myEquifax account using your former name can streamline the process.
+You also have the option to dispute online for faster processing.
 The easiest method for changing your name on an Equifax credit report is through the myEquifax Dispute Center.
 This ensures a quicker and more efficient resolution.

 Provide Supporting Documents

 Providing supporting documents is a crucial part of the dispute process.
 Identity documentation reflecting your new name is necessary to change your name on a credit report.
-For example, if the name change is due to marriage, you will need a marriage license and local government paperwork.
+For example, if the name change is due to marriage, you will need a marriage license, driver’s license, and local government paperwork.

 If changing your name back after a divorce, ensure you file the name change process when submitting the divorce decree.
 Documentation needed to update your Social Security card after a name change includes a marriage certificate, divorce decree, certificate of naturalization, or court order.